 This article was originally titled “Black Beauty Brands with Non-Black CEOs” (hence the permalink) but was changed to “Black Beauty Brands That Aren’t #Blackowned” shortly after publication.
 A peer suggested that readers like you will care more about ownership rather than positions/titles.
 Am I explicitly asking you to boycott these brands?
 No, just make more informed makeup choices that honor your beliefs.

 Recently, I watched Alissa Ashley’s Black Owned Makeup Brands Matter (#BOMB) Makeup Youtube Tutorial.
 In this surprising video, Alissa uses black-owned brands to achieve a complete look.
 She features 100% black-owned brands like AJ Crimson Beauty, Juvia’s Place, Lena Lashes, and Coloured Raine.
 SheaMoisture is 51% black-owned at the time of this post.
 Black Radiance and Sacha Cosmetics are not black-owned at all.
-Black Radiance is ran by a black team that could possibly negotiate a deal to buy the brand from Markwins.
+Parent company Markwins produces Black Radiance, which could possibly become black-owned in the future due to its all-black branding and marketing team.

 I love this black-owned beauty brand challenge, and I hope more beauty gurus participate.
 However, one disturbing trend I’ve noticed is misinformation.
 Unfortunately, too many of us think that the leading black beauty brands are black-owned.
 Moreover, what’s even more disappointing is that no one names the CEOs of these companies.
 As influencers, we have to ensure the information that we share with our network is accurate.